 Abstract

 This paper proposes the design and implementation of a dual-function aperture-coupled spiral resonator (SR) antenna integrated with a compact impedance matching network (IMN) to achieve enhanced radiation performance and miniaturization.
 The antenna uses a two-layer FR4 substrate, where the SR is printed on the top layer as the radiating element and excited through a slotted aperture on the ground plane.
 To maximize power transfer, the IMN, consisting of an inter-digital capacitor (IDC) and a meandered inductor (MI), is embedded into the feed line on the bottom substrate.
-A comparative study was conducted between the conventional SR antenna and the proposed dual-function SR with IMN was conducted.
+A comparative study between the conventional SR antenna and the proposed dual-function SR with IMN was conducted.
 Electromagnetic simulations and experimental measurements demonstrate that the integrated IMN improves the reflection coefficient (S11) by 43.64%, increases radiation efficiency from ~72% to ~87%, and enhances gain from ~3.2 dBi to ~4.8 dBi, while maintaining a compact footprint.
 The aperture-coupled feeding also contributes to bandwidth enhancement and isolation between the feed and radiating element.
 This dual-function design effectively resolves the trade-off between miniaturization and radiation performance, demonstrating its applicability for IoT, 5G, and wearable wireless devices.

-Keywords: dual-function antenna; spiral resonator; Aperture-coupled feeding; Impedance matching network; Radiation enhancement.
+Keywords: Aperture-coupled feeding, dual-function antenna, impedance matching network, radiation enhancement, and spiral resonator;

 Introduction

 Antennas are essential components in modern wireless communication systems, serving as the critical interface that enables the conversion between guided electromagnetic waves in transmission lines and free-space radiation [1] – [3].
-Without antennas, the vast network of global wireless communication—ranging from satellite links, mobile telephony, wireless sensor networks, to wearable devices—would not be able to exist in its current form.
+Without antennas, the vast network of global wireless communication—ranging from satellite links, mobile telephony, wireless sensor networks, to wearable devices—would not exist in its current form.
+As society increasingly depends on wireless connectivity for both personal and industrial applications, antenna design and optimization has emerged as a central research theme in the field of applied electromagnetics [4].